 The InterAsia Initiative is a collaborative multi-institutional group that aims to shift paradigms of how Asia is conceptualized by promoting collaborative research, scholarly networking, and public policy connections.

-2. To develop an updated project website for disseminating research
+2. To develop an updated project website for disseminating research and developing networks

 3. To develop large international conferences that will reinforce and expand scholarly networks